 We will start with the simplest type of differential, called an open differential.
-First we'll need to explore some terminology: The image below labels the components of an open differential.
+Essentially an open differential allows the rear wheels to spin independently of each other.
+The image on the left labels the components of an open differential.

 When a car is driving straight down the road, both drive wheels are spinning at the same speed.
-The input pinion is turning the ring gear and cage, and none of the pinions within the cage are rotating -- both side gears are effectively locked to the cage.
+The input pinion is turning the ring gear and cage, and none of the pinion gears in the cage are rotating — both side gears are effectively locked to the cage.

 When a car makes a turn, the wheels must spin at different speeds.